noodlio/recommender-docs/overview.md

 # What is the Abracadabra Recommender API?

 Recommender algorithms as a service - the Recommender API is an easy solution to a complex problem.
-We are solving the struggle of setting up your own recommender engine, going through the hassle of learning a new language (Neo4j) and researching and integrating several recommender system.
+We are solving the struggle of setting up your own recommender engine, going through the hassle of learning a new language (Graph Databases, Neo4j, etc.) and researching and integrating several recommender system.

 The setup is very straightforward: you only need to send HTTP calls to our API to train your model and to receive recommendations.
 The API can be accessed using any language, thus either from your website or app (`Angular`, `React`, `Javascript`...) or your server (`NodeJS`, `Curl`, `Java`, `Python`, `Objective-C`, `Ruby`, `.NET`...).

 Our objective is to make it as simple as possible to implement a recommender system.
 In this way, you can focus on the aspects that make your project stand out, instead of writing generic repetitive code.